tladotco/engagement-team-handbook/_docs/team-aims.md

 title: Team Aims
 ---

-- Quality before delivery
-- ...
+- To be decided by the team